DiarmuidSheeran/yugioh-calculator/README.md

 * I have used `#000000` & `#ef492f` as the primary and secondary colours for the page.
 * I have used `#717E8E` as a border for the buttons and calculator.
 * I have used `#ffffff` for the numbers and labels.
 * The `#ef492f` and `#717E8E` were taken from the logo with a color picker in the inspection tool of chrome.
-This allows for a more streamlined design throught the page.
+This allows for a more streamlined design throughout the page.
 ![picture of color scheme](documentation/color-scheme.jpg)

 ### Typography

-* Google Fonts was used to import the chosen font Anton for use in the site.
+* Google Fonts were used to import the chosen font Anton for use in the site.
 ![picture of font used on  the site](documentation/font.jpg)

 ### Wireframes